 Our Boundaries

 Pacific Birds works at the flyway scale, asking what birds need throughout their annual life cycle.
 Our boundaries are expansive because of the birds that travel our migratory flyways.
-Our conservation priorities reflect where we are working most urgently now.
+For the next ten years, Pacific Birds is prioritizing conservation in coastal habitats and Western forests within the Pacific Birds service area.

 North America